pote/chronicler/README.md

 ## Stories

-Stories are one of the two building blocks of Chronicler applications, in practice they are little more than a collection of Routes and some convenience methods to glue your application together.
+Stories are one of the two building blocks of Chronicler applications, in practice they are little more than a collection of Routes and some convenience methods to glue your application together, if I didn't think that life is too short to always code using boring and intuitive naming I probably would have called them Nodes.

 ### `story.Register(*Route)`